Caldwell man arrested as suspect in 1996 rape, murder

-IDAHO FALLS, Idaho (AP) - Police have arrested a man in connection with the rape and murder of a young Idaho Falls woman more than two decades ago with the help of DNA.
+IDAHO FALLS, Idaho (AP) - Police have arrested a man in connection with the rape and murder of a young Idaho Falls woman more than two decades ago with the help of DNA and a family tree.

-The Idaho Statesman reports Caldwell Police on Wednesday arrested Brian Leigh Dripps Sr. on a warrant for first-degree murder in perpetration of a rape.
+Caldwell Police on Wednesday arrested 53-year-old Brian Leigh Dripps Sr. on a warrant accusing him of first-degree murder in perpetration of a rape in the 1996 death of Angie Dodge.

-Eighteen-year-old Angie Dodge was raped and stabbed to death in her apartment in 1996.

-The Post-Register reports Idaho Falls Police Chief Bryce Johnson said Thursday that Dripps’ DNA matches a DNA sample left at the scene.
+Idaho Falls Police Chief Bryce Johnson said Thursday at a news conference that Dripps’ DNA matches a sample found at the scene, The Post Register reported .

+Police said Dripps lived across the street from Dodge at the time of her death and knew her as an acquaintance.
+Police say she was raped and stabbed to death in her apartment.

+Johnson said genealogist CeCe Moore, with crime scene DNA, used the public genealogy database GEDmatch to create a family tree and identify a potential suspect.

+“This is a great day for our family,” Angie Dodge’s brother Brent Dodge said at the news conference.

+“Not only did he take her life, he took a piece out of all of our lives,” said Angie’s mother Carol Dodge.

-Canyon County Magistrate Judge David Eames presided over Dripps’ initial hearing Thursday.
+Canyon County Magistrate Judge David Eames presided over Dripps’ initial hearing on rape and murder charges Thursday where defense attorney Josh Taylor unsuccessfully requested that Eames listen to a bond argument.

-Defense attorney Josh Taylor unsuccessfully requested that Eames listen to a bond argument, saying Dripps had medical problems and needed pain management that he was unsure the jail could handle.
+Taylor said Dripps had medical problems and needed pain management that he was unsure the jail could handle, The Idaho Statesman reported .
+Messages to Taylor from The Associated Press for further comment weren’t immediately returned.

 Dripps will be transported to Bonneville County and held without bail.